Counterfactual inference in sequential experiments: Introduction

 This work is motivated by the scientific desires of performing multiple primary and secondary analyses after-study~\citep{liu2014trading,erraqabi2017trading}, leading to our goal, namely \emph{counterfactual inference in sequential experiments} at the unit$\times$time level.
 In particular, we want to learn the counterfactual means $\Theta\defeq\sbraces{\trueobs, a\in\actionset, \n\in[\N], \t\in[\T]}$ in \cref{eq:model_mc}.
 This goal is more ambitious than estimating the population-level mean counterfactual mean parameter $\bar{\theta}^{(a)}\!\!=\! \E[\obs^{(a)}]$ (with expectation over units, and time), since we consider heterogeneity in the means across units, time and treatments.
 These estimates can then be used to (i) estimate the treatment effect for a given unit at a given time (often referred to as the individual treatment effect (ITE)), the variation in ITE across units, and time, etc., (ii) to adjust the sequential policy updates in an ongoing experiment, (iii) to assess the regret of the sequential policy, and (iv) off-policy optimization for the next experiment, etc.

 \paragraph{Our contributions} Without any structural assumption on the counterfactuals $\Theta$, our task is infeasible, since the number of unknowns ($|\actionset|\N\T$) is more than the number of observations ($\N\T$).
 We consider a non-linear latent factor model on $\Theta$ that (i) is a (statistical) model-free generalization of a broad class of non-linear mixed effects model, (ii) allows heterogeneity in treatment effects across units and time, and (iii) makes counterfactual inference in sequential experiments feasible (see \cref{sub:model} for details).
 To construct the counterfactual estimates for data from a sequential experiments with a generic sequential policy, sub-Gaussian latent factors, and noise (\cref{assum:policy,assum:bilinear,assum:lambda_min,assum:iid_unit_lf,assum:zero_mean_noise}), we use a non-parametric method, namely a variant of nearest neighbors algorithm (\cref{sec:algorithm}).
-We establish high probability error bound for our estimate of $\trueobs$ at any time $\t$ and for any unit $\n$ (\unittime-level; \cref{thm:anytime_bound}).
+We establish a high probability error bound for our estimate of $\trueobs$ at any time $\t$ and for any unit $\n$ (\unittime-level; \cref{thm:anytime_bound}) that can be applied to a wide range of factor distributions.
 For the setting with $M$ distinct types of units (discrete units), the squared error is $\wtil{\order}(\T^{-1/2}+M/N)$ under regularity conditions (\cref{cor:anytime_bound}).
-We then show that under regularity conditions, the former guarantee yields an asymptotically valid prediction interval (\cref{thm:anytime_asymp}); which admits a width of $\wtil{\order}(\T^{-1/4})$ for the setting with discrete units (\cref{cor:anytime_asymp}).
+We then show that under regularity conditions, our general error guarantee yields an asymptotically valid prediction interval (\cref{thm:anytime_asymp}); which admits a width of $\wtil{\order}(\T^{-1/4})$ for the setting with discrete units (\cref{cor:anytime_asymp}).
 We also establish asymptotic guarantees for the population-level mean counterfactual using the \unittime-level estimates (\cref{thm:ate_asymp}), with width of the intervals similar to that at the unit-level (\cref{cor:ate_asymp}).
 Our proof involves a novel sandwich argument to tackle the challenges introduced due to sequential nature of policy (see \cref{sub:proof_sketch}).
-Finally, we illustrate our theory via several simulations, and a case study with data from a mobile health experiment HeartSteps~\cite{liao2020personalized}.
+In \cref{sec:possible_extensions}, we illustrate how our theory extends to settings with (bounded) spillover effects.
+Finally, we illustrate our theory via several simulations, and a case study with data from a mobile health trial HeartSteps~\cite{liao2020personalized}.